mbert/kubeadm2ha/README.md

 The upgrade is not fully free of disruptions:

-- the secondary masters are cordoned and their kubernetes services shut down before running the upgrade
-- the actual upgrade using _kubeadm_ is performed on the primary master
-- while _kubeadm_ applies the changes on the primary master, services like Kube DNS or API Server will be unavailable for a short time (they are being restarted in the upgrade process)
+- while _kubeadm_ applies the changes on a master, it restarts a number of services, hence they may be unavailable for a short time
 - if containers running on the minions keep local data they have to take care to rebuild it when relocated to different minions during the upgrade process (i.e. local data is ignored)

 If any of these is unacceptable, a fully automated upgrade process does not really make any sense because deep knowledge of the application running in a respective cluster is required to work around this.